hapax/hapax.github.io/assets/reality.md

 no more tests to pass, and nothing better to do that to sit around and ask idle questions.
-One of these idle questions concerned the motion of the clod of earth, represented, for the lazy student, by an apple he saw fall from a tree.
+One of these idle questions concerned the motion of the clod of earth, represented, for the lazy student, by an apple he reputedly saw fall from a tree.

 "Why should it not go sideways, or upwards? but constantly to the earth's centre?" he wondered.
 Now, the apple is a combination of earth and water, so